Andrew Barrowman

 Andrew Barrowman (born 27 November 1984) is a Scottish retired professional footballer, who played as a striker.
-A journeyman, Barrowman played for 15 different sides during his career, including Rangers, Ross County and Dunfermline Athletic in Scotland and Birmingham City and Walsall in England.
+A journeyman, Barrowman played for 15 different sides during his career, including Inverness Caledonian Thistle, Ross County and Dunfermline Athletic in Scotland and Birmingham City and Walsall in England.

+He spent two years as sporting director of Kelty Hearts before becoming chief executive of Raith Rovers in 2023.

 Career

 Birmingham City

 Barrowman was born in Wishaw, North Lanarkshire.
 He joined Birmingham City at the age of 16, having been with Rangers for four years as a schoolboy.
 In 2002, he represented Scotland under-19s in the first qualifying round for the 2003 UEFA European Under-19 Championship.
 He had previously represented Scotland at other youth levels.

 He signed his first senior contract at Birmingham for the start of the 2003–04 season, but made his debut in the Football League as a Crewe Alexandra player, in a match against Bradford City on 14 October 2003, after signing on a month-long loan.
 He hit his first goal in his next match, a 3–0 victory against Derby County four days later.

 Between November and the close of the season, he played once in the Premier League for Birmingham City, at home against Leicester City.
 In the summer of 2004, his contract was renewed.

 Loaned to Blackpool for the first three months of the 2004–05 season, Barrowman made his debut against Sheffield Wednesday, coming on as a substitute in a 2–1 home loss.
 He walked out on the club after another substitute appearance.